gtk-rs/gir/README.md

 The `GIR` is used to generate both the sys level crate and a safe API crate to use the sys level (FFI) crate.

+## How to use

+This README files is more about the options and little overview.
+If you want a tutorial on how to generate a crate using `gir`, we recommend you to read this [tutorial](https://gtk-rs.org/docs-src/tutorial/gir_tutorial) instead.

 ## Introduction to `gir` generation

 Using `gir` requires both a `*.toml` and a `*.gir` for generation of the bindings.